wallerjake/toolshed/README.md

 # Toolshed

-Toolshed is a utility gem meant to make small tasks faster.
-This includes things like making a pull request up to Github all the way to creating a branch.
-This gem can be extended to used else where also.
+Toolshed is a utility gem.
+The purpose of toolshed is to make small to complex command line tasks easier.
+This includes tasks related to Git like creating a pull request or creating a branch.
+It also includes tasks like ticket tracking.
+Currently only a limited set of products is supported but this can be expanded over time as needed.

 ## Installation